AnaghaAkole/L3CUBE-Programming-Round/README.md

 Keep both the files in same directory.
 $python fileops_v2.py

 Additional comments: This program is another approach for performing version control.
 This program gives an interface where user can create a file, append a line to it, delete any line from it, commit changes done in it, and also revert the file back to any previous version.
 File operation constraints are met.
-Currently, file cannot revert to back to future version after being reverted to past version.
+Currently, file cannot revert back to future version after being reverted to past version.

 *******************************************************************************************************************************
 Assignment no. 3